Honka3rd/RxStoreReact/README.md

 Params: computation function which takes all defined states as an argument and return a computed value

-Return: a computed value identical with the input computation function
+Return: a computed value identical with the input computation function return value

 ```javascript
 const computed: `${number} is ${boolean}` = useObservableSelector(({ count, checked }) => {